 On today’s date in 1867, the enactment of the British North America Act united three colonies into a single country named Canada.

-In 1927, a colourful set of stamps marking the 60th anniversary of Canadian Confederation was issued.
+In 1927, a colourful set of stamps marked the 60th anniversary of Canadian Confederation.
 It was the first Canadian release following the Admiral era of 1911-28 (Scott #104-34).

 On June 29, 1927, eight stamps were issued—five commemoratives in the Confederation issue (SC #141-45) and three in the historical issue (SC #146-48).
 Together, they celebrated Canada’s 60th birthday.

 The first issue, an orange one-cent stamp (SC #141), depicts Sir John A. Macdonald, one of the Fathers of the Confederation and the first prime minister of Canada (he served from 1867-73 and again from 1878-91).